sivanxpeer/weekend7/README.md

 TODO-
+* break into smaller functions
+* check how to avoid all global arrays
-* need to correct Americas data
+* correct Americas data
 * add some more styling